Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Quantum Markov semigroups via group transference

+Considering the more general case of H\"ormander systems instead of the Laplacian is motivated by simple examples relevant to quantum information.
+One such example is the Lindblad generator with Kraus operators $\sigma_x$ and $\sigma_z$.
+These are transferred from a H\"ormander system for the group $SU(2)$.
+However, the third direction is missing and hence it is not a Laplace-Beltrami Laplacian, which would involve the whole orthogonal basis of the Lie algebra.\\

-Conversly, if a Lindblad generator of a QMS on $\Bcal(\Hcal)$ has the form given by the previous equation for some selfadjoint elements $a_j\in\Bcal(\Hcal)$, then we can consider the anti-selfadjoint operators $i\,a_j$ as tangent elements of the Lie group $\mathcal{U}(\Hcal)$ at the identity $I_\Hcal$.
+Conversely, if a Lindblad generator of a QMS on $\Bcal(\Hcal)$ has the form given by the previous equation for some self-adjoint elements $a_j\in\Bcal(\Hcal)$, then we can consider the anti-self-adjoint operators $i\,a_j$ as tangent elements of the Lie group $\mathcal{U}(\Hcal)$ at the identity $I_\Hcal$.
 Therefore they generate a H\"ormander system.
 Furthermore, we can consider the Lie-subgroup $G$ of $\mathcal U(\Hcal)$ with tangent space at identity spanned by this H\"ormander system.
 The corresponding generator $L_V$ is therefore the generator of a primitive Markov semigroup $(S_t)_{t\geq0}$ on $L_\infty(G)$. \\

 We summarize this discussion in the next theorem. \begin{theorem} Let $g\mapsto u(g)$ be a projective representation of a compact Lie group $G$ on some finite dimensional Hilbert space $\Hcal$.
-Then the Linblad generator of the transferred QMS $(T_t=e^{-t\Lcal_V})_{t\geq0}$ as defined by \Cref{eq_groupQMS} is given by
+Then the Lindblad generator of the transferred QMS $(T_t=e^{-t\Lcal_V})_{t\geq0}$ as defined by \Cref{eq_groupQMS} is given by